industrial-edge/livetwin-pump-soft-sensor/docs/Documentation.md

 ![s703](/docs/graphics/s7_03.png)

-The following two datapoints are used in this example.
+The following two data points are used in this example.
 Note the Name, Address, Data Type, Acquisition Cycle, and Access Mode (Read or Read & Write).

 ![s704](/docs/graphics/s7_04.png)

 ## Model Import in LiveTwin

-This guide shows two different ways to import the [Simulink model](/src/Pump_simulation.slx) into LiveTwin.
+This guide shows two different ways to import the [Simulink model](/src/pump_soft_sensor.slx) into LiveTwin.
 The first option is to use SIMATIC Target and export the model directly from a running Simulink instance to a running LiveTwin instance.
-The other way is to export the model as a [.zip](/src/pump_simulation_final.zip) file and later upload it in the LiveTwin WebUI (the procedure used to generate the [provided file](/src/pump_simulation_final.zip) is described in [this guide](https://github.com/industrial-edge/livetwin-earthquake-detection/blob/main/docs/export_simulink_model.md)).
+The other way is to export the model as a [.zip](/src/pump_soft_sensor.zip) file and later upload it in the LiveTwin WebUI (the procedure used to generate the [provided file](/src/pump_soft_sensor.zip) is described in [this guide](https://github.com/industrial-edge/livetwin-earthquake-detection/blob/main/docs/export_simulink_model.md)).

 ### SIMATIC Target and Simulink

-If you want to try out the model in Simulink, you'll need to initialize the parameters by running the provided [.m file](/src/Parameter_pump_ksb.m) in Matlab.
+If you want to try out the model in Simulink, you'll need to initialize the parameters by running the provided [.m file](/src/pump_soft_sensor_params.m) in Matlab.

 ![simulink00](/docs/graphics/simulink_00.png)